-EU condemns crackdown on protests against controversial bill in Georgia
+Thousands protest as Georgia parliament advances ‘foreign influence’ bill

 Protests called as Georgia revives controversial ‘foreign agents’ law

+The vote comes after police arrested dozens of protesters overnight.
+Huge demonstrations have been held in recent days calling for the bill – which it is feared would stifle dissent and derail the country’s bid to join the European Union – to be ditched.

-Security forces used water cannon, tear gas and stun grenades as thousands rallied against the bill outside parliament in Tblisi on Tuesday night.
-Overall, 63 protesters were arrested.
+Security forces used water cannon, tear gas and stun grenades as thousands rallied against the bill outside parliament in Tbilisi on Tuesday night.

-Six police officers were injured, Deputy Interior Minister Aleksandre Darakhvelidze said, while reports suggested many demonstrators were injured.
+Sixty-three protesters were arrested and six police officers were injured, Deputy Interior Minister Aleksandre Darakhvelidze said.
+Media reports suggested many demonstrators were injured.

 “Georgia is an EU candidate country, I call on its authorities to ensure the right to peaceful assembly.
-Use of force to suppress it is unacceptable,” Borrell said in a post on X.
+Use of force to suppress it is unacceptable,” Borrell said in a post on X on Wednesday.

 Georgia’s Ministry of Internal Affairs said police used “legitimate force” only after the protest had “turned violent and demonstrators entered in a verbal and physical confrontation with law enforcement”.